 The purpose of the Treatment Facilities Committee shall be to coordinate the flow of information and activities pertaining to carrying the message of recovery to alcoholics in hospitals and alcoholism treatment/rehab centers; and carries info from Area 04 Assembly to individual A.A. members, group committees, and district committees.
-The committee should encourage and assist individual A.A. members, group committees, and district committees who are will become involved in this vital Twelfth Step work.
+The committee should encourage and assist individual A.A. members, group committees, and district committees, and district committees, and district committees.